meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 # Alchemist's Alchemical DC Adjustments
 * Remove the Potent Poisoner Feat
 * Remove the Powerful Alchemy Feat
 )
 note (
+# Proficiencies
+* Alchemical Weapon Expert now granted at level 5.
+* Alchemical Expert now granted at level 7.
+* Alchemical Weapon Master (new) granted at 13
+* Alchemical Master now granted at 15
+* Alchemical Weapon Legend (new) now granted at 17
+* Alchemical Legend (new) now granted at 19
+)
+note (
 # Toxicologist